janosch79/fl2k_am_multi_noGUI/README.md

 Operation:
 1. Open the GnuRadioCompanion with the "am_xmit_multi_noGUI_fl2kUDP.grc" and start execution.

-2. Start the "ffmpegURLStreams" script in an open terminal.
+2. Start the "ffmpegURLStreams" script in an open terminal. (chmod 755 for execution)

 3. Open another terminal and connect the fl2k with the output url stream-> "fl2k_tcp -p 25000 -s 8192000"